Social Media Intermediate Updated 2026-03-22

 What is Employee Advocacy?

-Employee advocacy is the practice of employees sharing company content, values, and updates on their personal social media accounts — extending the brand's organic reach through trusted individual voices.
+Employee advocacy is the practice of employees sharing company content, values, and updates on their personal social media accounts.
+Extending the.

 What is Employee Advocacy?